acidmasculinity/acidmasculinity.github.io/_source/feminism/beauvoir.md

 publisher: "Alfred A. Knopf"
 ---

-Existentialist philosopher Simone de Beauvoir posits the origin of misogyny in the mythmaking of women.
-As mythical other, women are both idealized and abjectified.
-Men may develop entitlement and sadism.
-And women may develop narcissism and masochism.
+Existentialist philosopher, Simone de Beauvoir posits the origin of misogyny in the mythmaking of women.